aws-samples/voteapp/src/database-proxy/README.md

 a connection using the Mongo protocol (`mongodb://`) usually over port `27017`.

+## Connecting to the database backend

+If any of the following environment variables are defined, then the values will override default connection values for connecting to the database backend (mongo server):

+    DATABASE_URI - valid mongo connection URI (default: `mongodb://database:27017/voting`)
+    If not specified, can override individual URI components:
+      DATABASE_HOST - mongo server hostname (default: `database`) DATABASE_PORT - mongo connection port (default: `27017`)
+      DATABASE_NAME - mongo database name (default: `voting`)

 ### POST /vote

 This endpoint is used to cast a vote.